jhu-dvrk/dvrk-readthedocs/docs/pages/setup/Si/SUJ.rst

    shipped without them.

 The dESSJ boards should come pre-programmed.
-If they're not programmed or you need to upgrade the firmware, please see https://github.com/jhu-dvrk/dESSJ-firmware
+If they're not programmed you need to upgrade the firmware, please see https://github.com/jhu-dvrk/dESSJ-firmware

 .. _dsib-si-setup: